EnragedAntelope/youtube-screenshot-extractor/README.md

 ```

 Where `[SOURCE]` can be either a YouTube URL or a path to a local video file.

+Note: If you plan to use GPU acceleration (--use-gpu option), make sure you have PyCUDA installed.

 ### Quick Start Example